 1. Download and install the Eclipse IDE for Java EE Developers with WebSphere Developer Tools (WDT).
-Then, install a local WebSphere Liberty server instance, create the Hello World JavaServer Pages (JSP) and test by deploying the Hello World web application on the server.
-For more information, see [Get Started](#) available at [Open Liberty](#).
+Then, install a local Liberty profile server instance, create the Hello World JavaServer Pages (JSP) and test by deploying the Hello World web application on the server.
+For more information, see [Getting started with WebSphere Developer Tools for Eclipse and Liberty](#).
 2. Install the JCA remote ECI resource adapter from the [Liberty Repository](#).
 You can install a feature from the repository by using the installUtility command: